Print Options

 This seminar will discuss three comedies of sexual revolution from three different times and places.
 Aristophanes's Assemblywomen recounts how under the leadership of the able Praxagora the women of Athens take over the Assembly and legislate a new regime in which private property is replaced by communism and sexual equity is achieved in favor of the old and unattractive at the expense of the young and attractive.
 Machiavelli's Mandragola dramatizes the tricks by which young Callimaco manages with the aid of the trickster parasite Ligurio to have sex with Lucrezia, the beautiful young wife of the elderly lawyer Nicomaco, with the consent of both her and her husband, ushering in a new regime in which all are satisfied.
 In Shakespeare's Measure for Measure Angelo the interim duke of Vienna institutes a repressive sexual regime in which the brothels are closed and extramarital sex is a capital crime.
 What might we learn about sexual relations from these diverse plays?
 Why are they comedies?

-Instructor(s): Glenn Most & Nathan Tarcov Terms Offered: Spring.
+Instructor(s): Nathan Tarcov & Glenn Most Terms Offered: Spring.
 Spring 2024

 Prerequisite(s): Undergraduates need the Instructor's permission to register.